SUKOHI/FluentCsv/README.md

 # FluentCsv

-A Laravel package to generate or save csv file with encoding like SJIS-win.
+A Laravel package that allows you to generate or save csv file being encoded.
-(Tested in L5.4)
+This package is maintained under Larave 5.8.

-Installation
+# Installation
-====

 Execute composer command.

-    composer require sukohi/fluent-csv:1.*
+    composer require sukohi/fluent-csv:2.*

+# Preparation

-Register the service provider in app.php
+If your Laravel's version is less than 5.4, set the service provider and alias in app.php

     'providers' => [
         ...Others...,
         Sukohi\FluentCsv\FluentCsvServiceProvider::class,
     ]

-Also alias

     'aliases' => [
         ...Others...,
         'FluentCsv'   => Sukohi\FluentCsv\Facades\FluentCsv::class
     ]

 # Usage

-(Download)
+## The simplest way

+[Download]

     $csv_data = [   // UTF-8
         ['データ 1-1', 'データ 1-2', 'データ 1-3'],